cap-js/docs/java/architecture.md

 ```
 ::: tip
 Only API modules without dependency scope should be added (they gain `compile` scope by default) such as `cds-services-api` or `cds4j-api`.
-All other dependencies should have a dedicated scope e.g. `runtime` or `test` to prevent misuse.
+All other dependencies should have a dedicated scope, like `runtime` or `test`, to prevent misuse.
 :::

 You are not obliged to choose one of the prepared application frameworks (identifiable by `artifactId` prefix `cds-framework`),
 instead you can define your own application context if required.
 Similarly, you're free to configure multiple adapters including custom implementations that map any specific web service protocol.

 ::: tip
 It's highly recommended to configure `cds-framework-spring-boot` as application framework
-as it provides you with a lot of out of the box [integration with CAP](./development/#spring-boot-integration)
+as it provides you with a lot of out-of-the-box [integration with CAP](./development/#spring-boot-integration)
 and enhanced features such as dependency injection and auto configuration.
 :::

 Additional application features you want to use are added as additional dependencies.
-For instance
+For instance `cds-feature-mt` is required to make your application multitenancy-aware.

 ```xml
 <dependencies>